 Currently, it is not known how many of the halved bills are in circulation, nor is it even clear how exactly this economic initiative will actually benefit the city.
 However, as the Canadian dollar becomes increasingly weak, it's no wonder some feel the urge to literally cut up their money.

-Though it is not a criminal offence in Canada to cut up money the way some of those in Gaspé are, the Bank of Canada does discourage the mutilation of bills, including marking, writing, and maiming.
+Though it is not a criminal offense in Canada to cut up money the way some of those in Gaspé are, the Bank of Canada does discourage the mutilation of bills, including marking, writing, and maiming.

 Follow Allison Elkin on Twitter.